4321ba/Galaxy_Jukebox/converter/README.md

 ## Installation

-The project is available on [PyPI](https://pypi.org/project/galaxy-jukebox/), so you can install it via pip, if you have Python3 installed:
+You can install the project via pip, if you have Python3 installed:

 ```sh
 pip3 install galaxy-jukebox